Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

 We let $D\subseteq X$ be the subset which locally is modeled by $\partial(1/2\Delta^n)\subseteq \Delta^n$.
 After reparametrization we can consider $D$ as an $(n-1)$-dimensional simplicial complex equipped with the induced bornological coarse structure and the induced good metric from $X$.
 It furthermore comes with a big family $D\cap \cY$.

 \begin{lem} If $I=\nat$, then in $\Sp\cX$ we have an equivalence

 \end{lem}

-\begin{proof} We have a natural inclusion $D\to Z\cap Y$ and a (locally radial) retraction $r:Z\cap Y\to D$.
+\begin{proof} We have a natural inclusion $D\to Z\cap Y$ and we have also a (locally radial) retraction $r:Z\cap Y\to D$.
 This retraction is compatible and a compatible homotopy inverse to the inclusion.
 The assertion of the lemma now follows from Corollary \ref{efwjweiofiu97249873942342423423424} \end{proof}